edu05/java-katas/README.md

 - not fallback into the trap of disconnecting from the exercise
 - question the driver's decisions when you don't understand them, suggest improvements
 - do some thinking ahead, the driver is both coding and speaking out their thoughts whereas you're just thinking

+## TDD

+Test Driven Development is a set of practices/processes/state-of-mind where emphasises the use of unit tests to drive development.
+If one had to summarise TDD in one sentence that'd be:

+- write the test, see it fail, make it pass, refactor

+This cycle describes the normal TDD practice of first thinking what you're going to test / how do you proof your code is working
+/ what problem are you trying to solve; solving it; and then refactoring code into a more elegant solution if appropriate

+These are the common benefits of TDD:

+- thinking about the tests before writing the code allows for simpler designs, leading to less over-engineering;
+remember: write the minimum amount of code that will make the tests pass
+- writing the tests first usually
+- tests give you

+## Unit Testing

+A unit test is a test for a single unit, the word unit is deliberately ambiguous as different programming languages have different definitions for a unit, but in general a unit refers to the smallest unit of code - in Java that'd be a class.

+Unit testing allows developers to think about each class (I'll use class and unit interchangeably now) in isolation without having to worry about the correct workings of the other components.

+Classes don't often work on their own but rather interact with other classes.
+To be able to successfully unit test a class the developer must be able to idealise the behaviour of the interacting components and test the subject class under said idealised interactions.

+Dos of unit testing:

+- test small amounts of behaviour in each test case
+- test business logic

+Donts of unit testing:

+- overdo testing, don't test setters and getters, focus only on business logic

+Because unit tests idealise the interactions of the subject class with the other classes, other types of testing are still necessary (integration testing being one of them).